smjim/NaI_scintillator_geant4/README.md

  - (2) Radiation source instead of (alternative to) particle gun
  - (3) Once simulation can be compared to real life, make sure parameters and simulation is as accurate as possible from first principles

+# NOTES:
+ - In order to toggle realistic decay vs particle gun, modify the default boolean in include/generator.hh